Phoenix Motorcycle Accident Lawyer

 - Arizona Motorcycle Laws

-- Where Are the Most Dangerous Places to Bike in Arizona?
+- Most Dangerous Places to Bike in Arizona

 When Should I Contact a Phoenix Motorcycle Accident Lawyer?

 The state of Arizona imposes certain time limits for filing a lawsuit, called the statute of limitations.
 This time limit varies depending on the type of action a plaintiff seeks.
 The statute of limitations for a motorcycle collision is two years from the date in which the accident occurred.
-Failure to file a claim within this limit could lead to a case dismissal, even if another party clearly committed negligence.
+Failure to file an injury claim within this limit could lead to a motorcycle accident case dismissal, even if another party clearly committed negligence.

 For this reason, we recommend contacting our law firm for a free consultation as soon as possible following a motorcycle accident in Phoenix.
 This will give us plenty of time to identify the parties responsible and demand fair compensation on your behalf for injuries, pain, and intangible losses.
 Begam Marks & Traulsen, P.A is passionate about helping accident victims protect their rights and providing quality legal services.